Chargebacks

 What are chargebacks?

 A chargeback occurs when a cardholder asks their bank to reverse a payment for a specific reason.
-When such a dispute is raised, the final outcome isn’t always clear, as there are thousands of issuers and several credit card networks - each with their own rules and processes for dealing with chargebacks.
-Credit card networks have the final decision on whether not to agree with a chargeback request.
+When such a dispute is raised, the final outcome isn't always clear, as there are thousands of issuers and several credit card networks - each with their own rules and processes for dealing with chargebacks.
+Credit card networks have the final decision on whether or not to agree with a chargeback request.

 How do they impact you?

 We will do everything within our systems and processes to protect you from chargebacks.
 Depending on the reason the guest has used to raise the chargeback, sometimes we can try to defend the claim.
 Other times, we are unable to.
-The reason a guest uses for requesting a chargeback has a significant impact on the outcome of their claim - please see below.

 If we successfully defend a chargeback, there will be no impact for you.
 If we are unsuccessful in defending a chargeback or are unable to defend the claim, we need to recover this from you either from future bookings or via a direct payment.

-What can you do, as an owner?
+What can you do as an owner?

 What does Travelnest do if we receive a chargeback?

-Further information:
+Further information

 Was this article helpful?